thunderbird89/esf/stories/story-knock-knock.md

 The tactical display updated, showing orbital paths, defensive positions, and coordination points with other national forces.

 > "Eighteen hours," General Silva said.
-"We need pre-flight checks, weapons loading, pilot briefings, coordination with ground support—"
+"We need pre-flight checks, weapons loading, pilot briefings, coordination with ground support - "

 > "All technical specifications and coordination protocols are being transmitted to your maintenance teams now," HARBINGER said.
 "Federation logistics personnel are en route to Monte Real to assist with preparation.
 They will arrive in forty-seven minutes."